Can You Feel the Love Tonight: Background and release

 The song, written by Elton John and Tim Rice, was performed in the film by Kristle Edwards (also known as Kristle Murden), Joseph Williams, Sally Dworsky, Nathan Lane, and Ernie Sabella, while another version used in the film's closing credits was performed by John.
 It won the 1994 Academy Award for Best Original Song, and the Golden Globe Award for Best Original Song.
 It also earned John the Grammy Award for Best Male Pop Vocal Performance.
-The single version contains background vocals by Rick Astley, Gary Barlow and Kiki Dee.
+The single version contains background vocals by Rick Astley, Gary Barlow, Kiki Dee, and Robert Englund.

 It was planned to be sung only by Timon and Pumbaa, but John disliked the comical nature of the concept as he declared that the song was meant to follow "Disney's tradition of great love songs", and that it could "express the lions' feelings for each other far better than dialogue could".
 The final result was the song mainly sung by an off-screen voice (Edwards) with short lines from Simba (Williams) and Nala (Dworsky), and the beginning and end parts by Timon (Lane) and Pumbaa (Sabella).
 It also included Zulu vocals that, while mostly muted in the on-screen version, were much more prominently featured in the audio-only releases.

 Within around one and a half months before the film was released in June 1994, John's recording was released throughout radio stations as a commercial single and entered the US Billboard Hot 100.
 The music video of John's recording, directed by Matthew Amos, contains montages of John performing the song and scenes from the film.

 In 2003, a remixed version of the song was included in the Special Edition soundtrack of The Lion King, again sung by Elton John.
 In the follow-up film, The Lion King 1½, the romantic scene where the song was originally featured also had the song playing, but with a difference: interspersed with the romantic scenes were short comedic shots of Timon and Pumbaa trying to disrupt Simba and Nala's night out with the "Peter Gunn Theme" playing while they try.